tmsanchez/workbenchscripts/README.md

-# workbenchscripts
+# Useful Scripts for MysqlWorkbench
 Scripts for Mysql Workbench
 ------------

 ## HTML Report from MySQLWorkbench 6.x Schema Model

-I wrote a Python pluging to generate an HTML Schema Report from a database model.
+I wrote **HTMLSchemaReport.py** a Python pluging to generate an HTML Schema Report from a database model.

 To Install the plugin go to Scripting / Install Plugin/Module then select HTMLShemaReport.py file and restart MySQL Workbench
 ![Install Plugin](https://github.com/tmsanchez/workbenchscripts/blob/master/installaPlugin.png?raw=true)